alexgaarciia/MLApps_BoardGames/docs/REPORT.md

 For this task, GloVe embeddings are used and, to observe how similar the descriptions are, the cosine similarity is measured.
 Due to the complexity and detail of the descriptions, the similarity between descriptions is high, with a left skewed distribution with mean 0.70 and low variance.

-Another embedding (Sentence-BERT [8]) is applied to try to improve the relationships between descriptions by capturing the context more accurately.
+Another embedding (Sentence-BERT [<a href="#ref8">8</a>]) is applied to try to improve the relationships between descriptions by capturing the context more accurately.
 This captures deep semantic context using attention but, as observed in _Figure 7_, the distribution of cosine similarities is much broader and centered at lower values compared to GloVe.

 This indicates that SBERT is better at distinguishing between descriptions, since it spreads out the similarity scores more.
 However, because the recommender system depends on having higher similarity values to find related games, the original GloVe embeddings are kept for building the recommendations and provide more stable and intuitive suggestions.